 Our Facility: Spacious and Green

 Our relatively new warehouse facility in Papatoetoe has extended warehousing space, resources and machinery for the various jobs we undertake.
-We selected the factory location in large part due to it’s proximity to Puhinui Railway Station, bus routes and many employee’s homes, so those who live locally can walk or cycle to work, and others can use pubic transport.
-The facility is fit with solar panels that supply 20% – 30% of the building’s total power needs.
+We selected the factory location in large part due to it’s proximity to Puhinui Railway Station, bus routes and many employee’s homes, so those who live locally can walk or cycle to work, and others can use public transport.
+The facility is fit with solar panels that supply a portion of the building’s total power needs.
 When the building is not occupied, after hours or on weekends, the power generated by our solar panels is fed back into the power network.
 We also effectively do a large amount of recycling work in terms of plastic bags and paper bags for the dairy industry.
 The work environment also has a temperature-controlled employee room and grassed area out back for employees to enjoy their lunch break together.

 Assisting Employees with Transferable Work/Life Skills